eurostat/gridviz/docs/reference.md

 ### Data pre-processing

-Loaded data can be processed/transformed before it is being used by the [Gridviz](https://github.com/eurostat/gridviz/) application in order to, for example:
+Input data can be processed/transformed before it is being used by the [Gridviz](https://github.com/eurostat/gridviz/) application in order to, for example:
 - Filter/simplify the data to keep only the necessary one.
-This can save client memory,
+This allows saving client memory,
 - Extract/compute each cell coordinates into the **x** and **y** columns, in case the input data does not contain such columns explicitelly,
 - Compute a new column from the combination of existing ones, such as the ratio between two columns, or the aggregation of several columns,
-- Run some data conversions,
+- Run some data conversions, simplifications, aggregations, etc.
 - Etc.

 This process is run on each cell individually, only once, after the data has been downloaded.

 Here is an example showing how to compute a new column on population change, as the difference between two columns _2011_ and _2018_.
-This new column is then used directly to be represented:
+This new column is then used directly to be shown on the map:

 ```javascript
 new gviz.App(containerDiv)